surniaulula/wpsso/readme.txt

 Tested Up To: 4.7.2
 Stable Tag: 3.40.1-2

-Automatically create complete and accurate meta tags and Schema markup from your content for Social Sharing Optimization (SSO) and SEO.
+Automatically generate complete and accurate meta tags + Schema markup from your content for Social Sharing Optimization (SSO) and SEO.

 == Description ==